This is the library’s old website, which has been replaced by ub.gu.se.

 Each faculty has chosen a bibliometric model to be used when calculating the data for the allocation of research funding.

-About the University's allocation of research funding
+About the University's allocation of research funding in the Staff portal (Login required)

 In this model, the allocation of grants is based on the number of citations combined with the number of publications.
 Citation data is retrieved from the Web of Science database and faculty affiliation is retrieved from the database GUP.